anthofflab/MimiDICE2016R2.jl/README.md

 Nordhaus, William.
 2018.
 "Projections and Uncertainties about Climate Change in an Era of Minimal Climate Policies."
 American Economic Journal: Economic Policy, 10 (3): 333-60.

 **As of now this is a WIP, as we are still working on getting testing of our outputs to properly match the outputs of the GAMS model runs.
-Anyone interested in helping with this effort is welcome to reach out!
+Anyone interested in helping with this effort is encouraged to reach out!**
-**

 ## Software Requirements